Global Tannery Regions: A Leather Craft Guide

 The Italian Masters: A Tale of Three Districts

-When one speaks of luxury leather, Italy is often the first word that comes to mind.
+When one speaks of considered leather, Italy is often the first word that comes to mind.
 Yet, "Italian leather" is not a monolith.
 The country's reputation is built upon the specialized expertise of distinct tanning districts, each with its own unique identity and methods.

 Wool-Blend Mini Skirt With Belt 我的商店